Park in the car park behind the town hall in St-Dolay.

 At the first trees, ignore the first path on the left and continue to the stream.

 (1) Cross the stream on the stone footbridge, then turn left.
-The path follows the stream for about a hundred metres before leading to a forest track that climbs straight up the slope.
-Turn right to start climbing, but very quickly turn left to take the path that has been laid out at the bottom of the slope.
-It overlooks the marsh by a few metres, right at the foot of the pine forest.
+The path follows the stream for about a hundred metres before coming out onto a forest track that climbs straight up the slope.
+Start climbing, but turn left very quickly to take the path that has been laid out at the bottom of the slope.
+It overlooks the marsh by a few metres, just at the foot of the pine forest.
+When it starts to climb the slope, leave a path that climbs to the right and follow the yellow-marked trail that winds through the forest, along the slope, until it leads to a small valley with a wash house.

 Further on, turn left at the first path you come to, then cross a small road.